 The son, compell’d, been butcher to the sire;

 All this divided York and Lancaster”

 (Shakespeare’s Richard III, Henry Tudor declaring victory at the end to the Wars of the Roses at The Battle of Bosworth Field)

-For this reading I used Winston Churchill’s essential History of English Speaking Peoples, David Starkey’s Crown and Country, Shakespeare’s Richard III, and Sir Thomas More’s History of Richard III, The Great Chronicle of London, the Burgundian-French Chronicles of Jean Molinet.
+For this reading I used Winston Churchill’s essential History of English Speaking Peoples, David Starkey’s Crown and Country, Peter Ackroyd’s Foundation: The History of England From Its Earliest Beginnings To The Tudors, Shakespeare’s Richard III, and Sir Thomas More’s History of Richard III, The Great Chronicle of London, the Burgundian-French Chronicles of Jean Molinet.